Samsung Galaxy S23 Pre-Order: Reserve NOW, ready for launch | Digital Trends

 Each year, there are a few Android-focused smartphone companies that are highly-anticipated, one of them being Samsung.
 That’s why they regularly occupy a spot or two on our list of the best Android phones.
 2023 is proving to be no exception to that rule, especially if you’re waiting for more information on a Samsung Galaxy S23 pre-order.
 We’re hearing a lot of excellent information out of the gate about the Samsung Galaxy S23, and Samsung’s devices always delight.

-If you want to stay up-to-date with everything announced or happening with the brand today, be sure to head over to our dedicated Samsung Galaxy Unpacked 2023 event portal.
-Just know that the Samsung Galaxy S23 isn’t the only device being unveiled, but otherwise, you’ll find a lot of useful information about initial pre-orders below.
+If you want to stay up-to-date with everything Samsung announced yesterday, be sure to head over to our dedicated Samsung Galaxy Unpacked 2023 event portal, where we covered the announcement live and are continuing to share information about the products as we continue to use them.
+Just know that the Samsung Galaxy S23 wasn’t the only device being unveiled, but otherwise, you’ll find a lot of useful information about initial pre-orders below.

 Today’s Best Samsung Galaxy S23 Pre-Order Deal